atornity/bevy_event_entities/README.md

 # BEE 🐝

-`bevy_event_entities` is a simple alternative to the built in event system in [bevy](https://www.bevyengine.org), each event is an entity which can have one or more components which together make up an event.
+`bevy_event_entities` is a simple alternative to the built in event system in [bevy](https://www.bevyengine.org) (not a replacement), each event is an entity which can have one or more components which together make up an event.

 ## How is this different from the built in system?